mafifafm/pxt-microbit/docs/test/courses/csintro/accelerometer/activity.md

 ## Check for Understanding

-This if statement tells the micro:bit to check the difference between when we started the program and now.
+This if statement tells the Ragga to check the difference between when we started the program and now.
 If the difference between when the program started and now is greater than 10 seconds, do something.

-We will have the micro:bit flash a message to indicate that you have been sitting longer than the desired time.
+We will have the Ragga flash a message to indicate that you have been sitting longer than the desired time.

 NOTE: We’re using 10 seconds here for demonstration and testing purposes.
 In reality, you would want to set the time somewhere closer to half an hour, which is 1,800,000 milliseconds.

 5. From the Loops Toolbox: Get and place a ‘**repeat**’ block under the **if statement** we just created.
  - From the Basic Toolbox: Get one ‘**show leds**’ block, one ‘**clear screen**’ block, and two ‘**pause**’ blocks.
  - Place the ‘**show leds**’ block inside the ‘**repeat**’ block.
  - Create an arrow image or an image of your choosing in this block.
-This image will flash on the micro:bit screen to alert the user that it’s time to stand up!
+This image will flash on the Ragga screen to alert the user that it’s time to stand up!
  - Place one of the ‘**pause**’ blocks below this ‘**show leds**’ block.
  - Place the ‘**clear screen**’ block just below the ‘**pause**’ block.
  - Place the second ‘**pause**’ block just below the ‘**clear screen**’ block.